silitics/rpi-derive-key/README.md

 For testing and debugging purposes, you can fake a device secret by setting the `FAKE_RPI_DERIVE_KEY_SECRET` environment variable to any secret you like.
 Please _never use this variable in production_.

+Setting this variable also bypasses initialization via `rpi-derive-key init`.

 ### Example Use Case

 Imagine you would like to derive a unique public ID and a secret identification token for each device.